nsidc/earthaccess/docs/user-reference/glossary/cloud-glossary.md

 **In-region**: In-region refers to compute resources running in the same cloud computing region as where the data is stored.
 NASA Earthdata is primarily hosted in the Amazon Web Services (AWS) `us-west-2` region.
 Accessing data directly in the cloud from the `us-west-2` Simple Storage Solution (S3) region is free to the user.

-**Out-of-region**: When your compute resources are in a different AWS region than where the data is stored, which incurs egress charges and typically slower data transfer speeds.
+**Out-of-region**: When your compute resources are running locally, or in a different AWS region than where the data is stored.
+Data from NASA Earthdata's S3 buckets currently cannot be accessed from a different AWS region.
+In general, out-of-region access incurs egress charges and typically slower data transfer speeds.

 ## Cloud Optimized